-The TFP Employment Specialist provides employment/career advising, job placement and retention services to all interested students.
+The TFP Employment Specialist provides employment/career advising, job placement and retention services to interested current and former students.
 In addition, the Employment Specialist conducts career workshops on topics such as hard and soft skills, resume writing, job searches, and interviewing.